VCSTDN2024/imad5112-practicum-2025-ST10473173/README.md

 Purpose

-The purpose of this app is to help people
+The purpose of this app is to help people to manage their playlist, and also easy to find songs that they want to add into play list.
+It can also help them by making it easier for them to find songs fast that they dont know the name of the song

 Key Features